1099 Payroll: How to Pay Contractors in 6 Legal, Hassle-Free Steps

-6. Make sure you're not at risk of the employee misclassification
+6. Make sure you’re not at risk of employee misclassification

 Employee misclassification is one of the most common issues when hiring independent contractors.
-A worker needs to meet certain criteria to be considered a contractor.
-For example, you can’t control the contractor’s work schedule, require them to work at your office, or ask them to work for you exclusively.
+A worker needs to meet specific criteria to be considered a contractor.
+For example, you can’t control the contractor’s work schedule, require them to work at your office or ask them to work for you exclusively.
 If you do, you must compensate them like an employee.

-The rules regarding worker classification are strict because tax implications are different for employees and contractors.
+The rules regarding worker classification are strict because tax implications differ for employees and contractors.

-Draft your agreement with the independent contractor carefully and ask for legal advice to ensure compliance and avoid penalties.
+Draft your agreement with your independent contractors carefully and ask for legal advice to ensure compliance and avoid penalties.
 If your contractor starts to resemble an employee, you should rethink your business relationship and offer them a full-time contract.

 Pay contractors timely and accurately with Deel

-These getting-started steps give you a process to provide accurate and timely payments to your contractors.
-Even if you manage many local and international contractors, paying them doesn’t need to be challenging if you identify the right method to manage your workers and payments in one place.
+Even if you manage many local and international contractors, paying them doesn’t need to be challenging if you identify the proper method to manage your workers and payments in one place.

 Deel is an all-in-one, self-service platform that lets you handle your entire payroll (employees and contractors) in one click with our mass payments option.